psychon-night/blinky/README.md

 Open `blink` and locate the line reading `h;e;l;l;o; w;o;r;l;d`\
 Replace this line with your message, such as `h;i; t;h;e;r;e`

-OR you could use the Python file for a more user-friendly experience
+OR you could use the Python file for a more user-friendly experience\

-Open the .py file in a text editor, take a look at the comments\
-At the bottom, there's a line that reads `parseInput("hello world")`\
-You can put any string you like into this function and it'll spit out the morse code :3
+Check out blinkboard.py for more information

+#### THESE INSTRUCTIONS ARE FOR THE OLD SHELL SCRIPT VERSION.
+USE THE PYTHON VERSION INSTEAD

 ## Make your keyboard blinky